amatov/FeatureTrackingValidation/README.md

 #####  **Manual Speckle Tracking**
-######  Allows user to perform manual feature tracking for the purpose of comparison to the results of automated tracking.
+####  Matlab code I wrote to allow users to perform manual feature tracking for the purpose of comparison to the results of automated tracking.